 Teaching

-My workshop speciality is pibroch through canntaireachd, making this ‘undiscovered’ classical music more accessible.
+For students and adults, my workshop speciality is pibroch through canntaireachd, making this ‘undiscovered’ classical music more accessible.
 By singing its traditional teaching chant, anyone can develop an appreciation of the single malts of Western music.

 When I graduated from Cambridge in 1995, I became a classroom music teacher in Rome.
 With the grand title of Composer in Residence, I worked with 300 children of 70 nationalities aged 3–12.
 We made flutes from the cane (arundo donax) growing in the verges, and if not singing were usually hands-on in a xylophone circle.

-Now that I have my own boys, aged 5 and 2, I am reminded of the value of classroom and community music-making.
+Now that I have my own boys, aged 10 and 7, I am reminded of the value of classroom and community music-making.
 I hope to play a more active role in the future, stimulating good practice and creativity in this field.
 The traditional grounds of Scottish music are a perfect vehicle for group improvisation…